coffee2code/linkify-categories/readme.txt

 == Installation ==

-1. Unzip `linkify-categories-v1.0.zip` inside the `/wp-content/plugins/` directory for your site
+1. Unzip `linkify-categories.zip` inside the `/wp-content/plugins/` directory for your site
 1. Activate the plugin through the 'Plugins' admin menu in WordPress
 1. Use the `linkify_categories()` template tag in one of your templates (be sure to pass it at least the first argument indicating what category IDs and/or slugs to linkify -- the argument can be an array, a space-separate list, or a comma-separated list).
 Other optional arguments are available to customize the output.